wardog1uk/mikro/README.md

 ## Introduction

 The Mikro Assembler is a cartridge for the Commodore 64/VIC 20, released by Supersoft in the early 1980s and written by Andrew J Trott.
-It offers a unique way to write assembly code, using line numbers like BASIC code.
+It offers a unique way to write assembly code, using line numbers like writing BASIC code.
 The cartridge allows users to `LOAD`, `SAVE`, and `VERIFY` their code to disk or tape, and it includes a machine code monitor called `TIM`.

 ## Downloads